Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Voting rules

 \section{Voting rules}

 \textbf{Black's rule:\footnote{The Black and Dodgson rules described are called Revised Black and Simplified Dodgson rules in \cite{felsenthal2014weak}.}} this rule is applied in two stages.
 In the first stage, the candidates that beat or tie with every other candidate are selected.
-If there are not such winners, each candidate receives a score depending on the positions on every ranking (the better the position the higher the score).
-The alternative with the largest overall score is elected.\\
+If there are no such winners, each candidate receives a score depending on the positions on every ranking (the better the position the higher the score).
+The alternatives with the largest overall scores are elected.\\

-\textbf{Dodgson's rule:} a Condorcet winner is a candidate that beats every other alternative.
-The rule computes the minimum number of times that it is necessary to swap two adjacent alternatives on some rankings in order to make each candidate a Condorcet winner.
-The alternative that requires the minimum steps is considered the winner.\\
+\textbf{Dodgson's rule:} A Condorcet winner is a candidate that beats every other alternative.
+The rule computes the minimum number of times that it is necessary to swap two adjacent alternatives on some rankings to make each candidate a Condorcet winner.
+The alternatives that require the minimum steps are considered the winners.\\

-\textbf{Young's rule:} this rule deletes candidates in order to make an alternative the Condorcet winner.
-The candidate that requires less deletions is declared the winner.\\
+\textbf{Young's rule:} This rule deletes candidates to make an alternative to the Condorcet winner.
+The candidates that require the least deletions are declared the winners.\\

-\textbf{Kemeny's rule:} this rule selects the most preferred alternative of the rankings that minimize the number of pairs of candidates that are ranked opposite by all the voters.\\
+\textbf{Kemeny's rule:} This rule selects the most preferred alternatives of the rankings that minimize the number of pairs of candidates that are ranked opposite by all the voters.\\

-\textbf{Nanson's rule:} as in Black's rule, a score is given to the candidates according to their position.
+\textbf{Nanson's rule:} As in Black's rule, a score is given to the candidates according to their position.
 Every candidate with a score below the average score is deleted.
-The process is repeated with the candidates left, an so on.
+The process is repeated with the candidates left, and so on.
 The rule selects the undeleted candidates.\\

-\textbf{Minimax rule:} the candidate whose maximum losses in the paired comparisons are the least is declared winner.\\
+\textbf{Minimax rule:} The candidates whose maximum losses in the paired comparisons are the least are declared winners.\\

 \textbf{Fishburn's rule:} this rule checks out whether everything that beats \textit{x} also beats \textit{y} under simple majority, and if \textit{x} beats or ties something that beats \textit{y}, then \textit{x} is ‘better than’ \textit{y} under simple majority.
 The rule selects the best alternatives under this notion.\\